conan-io/conan-package-tools/README.md

     export CONAN_PIP_INSTALL="bincrafters-package-tools==0.17.0,conan-promote=0.1.2"

 ### Passing additional Docker parameters during build
 When running `conan create` step in Docker, you might want to run the container with additional parameters: for example, with `.conan/data` directory being mounted to parent system to avoid redownloading/rebuilding dependencies.
-For this you can use `docker_run_options` parameter
+For this you can use `docker_run_options` parameter (or `CONAN_DOCKER_RUN_OPTIONS` envvar)

     builder = ConanMultiPackager(
       docker_run_options='--mount type=bind,source=$HOME/cached/conan-data,destination=/home/conan/.conan/data',